vishu364/plt/README.md

 * The translation of “well-being” is “ellway-eingbay”.

 ### User Story #7 -- Translating a Phrase Containing Punctuations
 The input phrase can contain punctuation marks.
 In that case, the translator applies the translation rules to the single and composite words while preserving the punctuation marks.
-Only the following punctuation marks are allowed: point, comma, semi-colon, colon, question mark, exclamation mark, and round parenthesis.
+Only the following punctuation marks are allowed: point, comma, semi-colon, colon, apostrophe, question mark, exclamation mark, and round parenthesis.

 **Requirement:**
 * Implement `PigLatinTranslator.translate(self) -> str` to let the translator translate a phrase containing the allowed punctuation marks.
 For punctuation marks not allowed, raise a `PigLatinError`.